 sudo service mariadb status

-The output from the status check on CentOS and Debian will show something along the lines of this example from CentOS below, Debian output would be nearly identical with the exception of different service name.
+The output from the status check on CentOS and Debian will show something along the lines of this example from CentOS below, Debian output would be nearly identical with the exception of a different service name.

 mariadb.service - MariaDB database server Loaded: loaded (/usr/lib/systemd/system/mariadb.service; enabled) Active: active (running) since Wed 2015-08-05 11:53:38 EEST; 3h 23min ago Main PID: 2451 (mysqld_safe) CGroup: /system.slice/mariadb.service ├─2451 /bin/sh /usr/bin/mysqld_safe --basedir=/usr └─2609 /usr/libexec/mysqld --basedir=/usr --datadir=/var/lib/mysql...